hmuhajab/DLIG-Ontology/README.md

 ## Usage

 To use the DLIG Ontology, download the `Abstract_DLIG.owl` file and open it in an ontology editor such as [Protégé](https://protege.stanford.edu/).
-You can explore the ontology, make modifications, and use it to reason about geographic data.